 Drivers may also forget to change their gear.
 Instead of pulling forward after backing out of a lane, their car moves in quick reverse, colliding with unsuspecting people or vehicles behind them.

 Another common cause of a backover accident is distracted driving.
-If drivers are using their phone, reaching for something in their car or fastening their seat belt while backing out, they are unlikely to have sufficient awareness of what is behind them and cause a collision.
+If drivers are using their phones, reaching for something in their car, or fastening their seat belt while backing out, they are unlikely to have sufficient awareness of what is behind them and cause a collision.

 Depending on the actual size of the vehicle, the blind spot may be as big as a driveway.
 This leaves a lot of room for someone, usually a child, to run behind the vehicle in the seconds before it backs out, without the driver noticing.
 Advocacy group KidsAndCars.org estimates that two children are killed and dozens more injured in backover accidents every single week.